oakmac/kidif.js/README.md

 ## FAQ

-TODO: write this section

-What should I use as a file extension?
+#### What should I use as a file extension?

+TODO: write this

-What if I need more structure than kidif supports?
+#### What if I need more structure than kidif supports?

+TODO: write this

+#### Can I have comments in a kidif file?

+Yes, anything above the first section title will be ignored and can be considered space for a comment.

 ## Usage